-2020 Annual Drinking Water Quality Report Old River Water Association PWS#: 790005 & 790035 April 2021
+2022 Annual Drinking Water Quality Report Old River Water Association PWS#: 790005 & 790035 April 2023

 We're pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to providing you with information because informed customers are our best allies.
-Our water source is from wells drawing from the Miocene Aquifer.
-We also purchase water from the Town of Woodville.
+We are committed to ensuring the quality of your water.